 Kindergarten is offered at all primary and elementary schools in the Division.

-Research tells us that fine arts facilitate learning in other subjects and enhances skills that children inevitably use in other areas.
-From language development and using multiple skill sets to creative development and enjoyment, fine arts provide opportunities for students to build explore their creativity and interests, develop skills and build confidence.
-Fine arts offerings include Art, Band, Media Studies, Photography, Culinary Studies, Music and Drama, and numerous extracurricular clubs and competitions including choral speaking, Glee Club and choir.
-Fine arts offerings vary from school to school.
-Contact your school today to find out more!
+Research tells us that learning music facilitates learning in other subjects and enhances skills that children inevitably use in other areas.
+From language development and using multiple skill sets to creative development and enjoyment, music provides the opportunity for students to build their musical skills and explore their creativity and self-expression.
+Choirs and Glee Clubs operate at schools throughout the Division.

 Registered Apprenticeship Program (RAP)